 Opportunities are best for those who have Qualified Teacher Status (QTS) or a Post-Graduate Certification in Education (PGCE).
 If not already certified in TESOL, this certificate is highly recommended for anyone wishing to teach ESL as a subject.
 Two years’ language teaching experience is an advantage, but not a requisite, at this end of the market.

 If you land a job in a language school, you can expect to find yourself teaching anybody and everybody.
-The majority of the migrant workers from Eastern Europe are eager to improve their language skills and constitute a substantial part of the student population.
-There are also students on study holidays who are in wish to get their English up to standard, as well as those who do business in England, the latter of which take their English tuition particularly seriously.
+The majority of migrant workers from Eastern Europe are eager to improve their language skills and constitute a substantial part of the student population.
+There are also students on study holidays who wish to get their English up to standard, as well as those who do business in England, the latter of which take their English tuition particularly seriously.

 On the whole, enthusiasm for English is high amongst this varied student body.
 The vast majority of the students you would be teaching will be there because they need to speak English, rather than because it is a hobby or someone is forcing them to attend.

 In addition to these opportunities, there is always an annual need for teachers to work in the UK’s plethora of summer camps.
 The best time to look for these temporary jobs is in the spring.
-These positions will pay fairly well and allow to network and possibly find a permanent position teaching in the UK.
+These positions will pay fairly well and allow you to network and possibly find a permanent position teaching in the UK.

 Visas and Regulations